Sadie Nott writes narrative non-fiction and short stories.

-Before changing direction to focus on creative writing, I worked as a research psychologist and lecturer at Guys & St Thomas' and St George's medical schools, LSBU and the Institute of Psychiatry, Kings.
+Before changing direction to focus on creative writing, I worked as a research psychologist at Guys & St Thomas' and St George's medical schools, London South Bank University and the Kings College London.
 I have a PhD in Psychology from Goldsmiths and a diploma in Psychoanalytic Psychology from Birkbeck.

 My writing often explores emotional pain and the things we do to numb or mask it.
 This work is informed by both my background in psychology and my personal history of psychological troubles.